OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ins/lis.md

 ---
 title: lis
-description: Understand the usage of 'lis' function that prints latest insider sales for stocks.
+description: "Understand the usage of 'lis' function that prints latest insider sales" for stocks.
 You can limit the amount of datarows to be displayed.
 This comes from OpenInsider source and can help understand Insider trading data.
 keywords: